AuReMe/metage2metabo-postaviz/README.md

 >
 > #TODO add a tree of the preprocessed dir

+## Application presentation

+The application starts in a web browser and enables user to analyse metabolic potential predictions in the light of sample metadata, genome taxonomy and possibly taking genome abundance into account to weight producibility of metabolites.
+Several tabs dedicated to different analyses can be browsed.

+Users can modify the visualisations and the statistical analyses by selecting and filtering data and metadata.

+We detail below the contents of each tab and the analyses it enables to perform.

 ### Metadata tab

 Tabulation to observe the metadata given in CLI.